 - a.
-All systems that process meat (and meat by-products) from Certified Humane® farms must be inspected by HFAC for traceability to ensure that: - 1.
-Meat (and meat by-products) from certified and non-certified farms are not mixed; and - 2.
-The Certified Humane Raised and Handled® logo is only present in the packaging of meat (and meat by-products) whose raw material comes from Certified Humane® farms. - b.
-Standards for processing systems are outlined in the Program Policy Manual, which can be found atwww.certifiedhumane.org.
+All systems that process milk from Certified Humane® farms must be inspected by HFAC for traceability to ensure that: - 1.
+Milk or dairy products from certified and non-certified farms are not mixed; and - 2.
+The Certified Humane Raised and Handled® logo is only present in the packaging of milk and dairy products whose raw material comes from Certified Humane® farms. - b.
+Standards for processing systems are outlined in the Program Policy Manual, which can be found at www.certifiedhumane.org.